Corne2Plum3/fnf2osumania/.github/ISSUE_TEMPLATE/bug_report.md

 Also, please specify what did you used exactly *(the .exe file or the source code?)*.
 If you used Python, please specify the version of your Python *(example: Python 3.7.6)*

 **Used files:**
-If you input files in this program, post them here (just drag the files in this box), it would be useful to understand how the bug happened.
+If you input files in this program, post them here (just drag the files in this box), it would be useful to reproduce the bug.
+If it's a mod, say what mod is it and please provide a download link.

 **Additional context:**
-Something to add?
+Any additional comments?